harsha-pasala/lakeflow-community-connectors/README.md

 - **Write-back testing** *(recommended)* — Use the provided test harness to write data, read it back, and verify incremental reads work correctly
 - **Unit tests** — Recommended for complex library code or connector-specific logic

-## Using Community Connectors
+## Using and Testing Community Connectors

 Each connector runs as a configurable SDP.
 Define a **pipeline spec** to specify which tables to ingest and where to store them.
 See more details in this [example](pipeline-spec/example_ingest.py).
+You don't need to manually create files below, as both UI and CLI tool will automatically generate these files when setting the connector.

 ```python
 from pipeline.ingestion_pipeline import ingest